tatsu22/countdown-api/README.md

 # Countdown API

-A simple Go server/microservice to solve countdown puzzles
+A simple Go server/microservice for winning countdown